Green bin: Maintenance

-What happens to food waste in landfills
+Food waste in landfill

-Placing items in the proper bins limits the amount of greenhouse gases in the atmosphere.
-When food waste sits in landfills, the common assumption is food will decompose naturally, however, that is not the case.
-Rather, when the food rots it produces a greenhouse gas, methane.
+Placing items in the proper bins limits the amount of greenhouse gas emissions.
+When food waste sits in landfills it produces a greenhouse gas, methane.
 It is estimated that food waste equates "for 58% of landfill methane emissions to the atmosphere."
 By diverting organic waste from landfills, the environmental impact of methane gas emissions is minimized.
-In essence, utilization of green bins fosters environmental health and reducing the carbon footprint associated with traditional waste disposal methods.
+Using green bins improves environmental health and reduces the carbon footprint associated with traditional waste disposal.

 Green bins by country

 Canada

 The following municipalities have implemented a Green Bin program:

 A Green Bin in Toronto, Ontario.